9 Ways Carthage Does Scholarships Better

 4. Live the full college experience

 If your parents live within 30 miles of campus, you’re welcome to commute.
-Doesn’t mean you have to.
+It doesn’t mean you have to.
 By covering a big chunk of the tuition bill, sometimes a Carthage scholarship frees up a family’s budget to afford residence hall housing.
-Or think even bigger; the three annual Lincoln scholarships cover room and board, too — no matter how close you live.
 At Carthage, 70% of students live on campus, and living in a residence hall can provide you with some of the most memorable moments of your college experience.

 5. Music to your ears